OpenTwinCities/opentwincities.github.com/_posts/2014-07-09-hack-for-mn-2014-projects.md

 - [Post of History](/2014/06/13/capitol-code-update-government-api-store/)

-Continuing their work from [Capitol Code/CodeAcross 2014](/2014/02/27/capitol-code-projects/), the API Store team has been tackeling the business, policy, and political issues that come about when a government decides to make its data openly available as downloadable datasets or APIs.
-Having established the framework of open data publishers and subscribers, the API Store team has begun to identify the expectations and responsibilities of these two groups, and the characterists of the relationship between these two groups.
+Continuing their work from [Capitol Code/CodeAcross 2014](/2014/02/27/capitol-code-projects/), the API Store team has been tackling the business, policy, and political issues that come about when a government decides to make its data openly available as downloadable datasets or APIs.
+Having established the framework of open data publishers and subscribers, the API Store team has begun to identify the expectations and responsibilities of these two groups, and the characteristics of the relationship between these two groups.

-The API Store team has examined two important features that a government open data portal should have: a catelog of all open data provided by that government; and analytics on the use of published data for the benefit of both publishers (to understand what datasets are popular and the sources of extreme demand) and users (to better understand performance issues of applications that use open
+The API Store team has examined two important features that a government open data portal should have: a catalog of all open data provided by that government; and analytics on the use of published data for the benefit of both publishers (to understand what datasets are popular and the sources of extreme demand) and users (to better understand performance issues of applications that use open